hongzhonglu/vivarium/doc/guides/composites.rst

 ==========================

-A process specifies its port names in its constructor by calling the superclass (:py:class:`Process`) constructor.
-For example, the :py:class:`ConvenienceKinetics` class contains this line:
+A process specifies its port names in its constructor by calling the superclass (:py:class:`vivarium.compartment.process.Process`) constructor.
+For example, the :py:class:`vivarium.processes.convenience_kinetics.ConvenienceKinetics` class contains this line:

 .. code-block:: python